This article was first published on 9 July 2020 and has been updated.

-If they employee joins a company which has also implemented a Transferable Medical Insurance Scheme, they can keep their coverage even if they have a pre-existing illness.
+If your employee joins a company that has also implemented a Transferable Medical Insurance Scheme, they can keep their coverage even if they develop a pre-existing illness.
 If they were to lose your employer-provided coverage, any new health conditions they develop may be excluded in future policies they get.

 Similarly, the transferable Medical Insurance Scheme increases a companies tax deduction limit to 2% of an employee’s remuneration, instead of 1%.
-Companies need to offer the Transferable Medical Insurance Scheme to at least 50% of their local employees.
+Companies need to offer the Transferable Medical Insurance Scheme to at least 50% of their local employees to qualify.

 #3 Providing A Shield Plan